 You can also add ½ tablespoon of Apple Cider Vinegar or Aloe Vera juice in your water to assist indigestion.
 Drink this 10 minutes before meals.
 Along with lemon and lime, spices and herbs are neutral.
 They can fire up digestion even before you start eating.

 Aside from jazzing up your favorite recipes, spices and herbs are compatible with any food group.
 If you have a weak digestive system, you need to consider using a digestive enzyme to help your stomach to digest food.

 Eat on time

-Aside from setting specific times for meals, it is also best to stick to foods belonging to the same group.
+Besides setting specific times for meals, it is also best to stick to the same group’s foods.
 However, this does not mean that you have to eat the same food every single day.
 You can experiment, but make sure to choose food items with the same group as much as you can.

 To be more efficient, create a meal plan for the rest of the week.
 Or, you can also divide foods into primary, secondary and exotic.
 Primary foods are those that you have to eat every week.
-Secondary are foods which are condiments to primary foods and exotic foods are like little treats which you only eat on rare occasions.
+Secondary foods are condiments to primary foods, and exotic foods are like little treats that you only eat on rare occasions.

 When you practice this tip, you will improve digestive health and feel more energized and vibrant!

 Sequence your meals

 Sequencing your meals isn’t similar to setting an eating schedule.
 When you sequence, consider the order of food groups that you eat.
 This is essential in food combining because you are helping your stomach handle digestion as smoothly as possible.

 The rule is to start with food that is the quickest and easiest to digest.
 More complex foods should come in next.
 Following this practice, you will keep digestion flowing, preventing the food traffic jam in your gut.